Azure Storage security guide

 Using Azure Disk Encryption to encrypt disks used by your virtual machines

-Azure Disk Encryption is a new feature.
-This feature allows you to encrypt the OS disks and Data disks used by an IaaS Virtual Machine.
+Azure Disk Encryption allows you to encrypt the OS disks and Data disks used by an IaaS Virtual Machine.
 For Windows, the drives are encrypted using industry-standard BitLocker encryption technology.
 For Linux, the disks are encrypted using the DM-Crypt technology.
 This is integrated with Azure Key Vault to allow you to control and manage the disk encryption keys.